puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 By default, users have to download a *.crx file for each extension or script they want to install, and then drag it onto the Microsoft Edge settings page.
 This policy lets specific URLs use install the extension or script for the user.

+Each item in this list is an extension-style match pattern (see [https://go.microsoft.com/fwlink/?linkid=2095039](https://go.microsoft.com/fwlink/?linkid=2095039)).
 Users can easily install items from any URL that matches an item in this list.
 Both the location of the *.crx file and the page where the download is started from (in other words, the referrer) must be allowed by these patterns.

 The [ExtensionInstallBlocklist](#extensioninstallblocklist) policy takes precedence over this policy.
 Any extensions that's on the block list won't be installed, even if it comes from a site on this list.